spotify/echoprint-server/README.md

 ### Inverted index binary format ###

-The inverted index is serialized as a memory dump of all the fields of the `EchoprintInvertedIndex` struct defined in the header file.
+The inverted index is serialized as several *blocks*, each being a memory dump of the `EchoprintInvertedIndexBlock` struct defined in the header file.

+## License :memo:
+The project is available under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.

+## Contributing :mailbox_with_mail:
+Contributions are welcomed, have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) document for more information.